 The Albacore racing began in the 1970's and grew over time to the large fleets that we have today.
 Regularly on a race night you will see a fleet of over 50 boats competing - an impressive site!

 Beginning in the 1990's, Mooredale on an annual basis began winning the coveted Spanish Donkey trophy, for the top club in the May-September Friday evening races.
-This streak ended in 2008 when St. Jamestown took the honour.
-This year we will win it back!
+We are often honoured with the top helm and crew.

-The club includes within it’s membership many past winners of trophies, cups, and championships and the current reigning Ontario Albacore Champions, George Carter and Frank Newton, are members.
+The club includes within its membership many past winners of trophies, cups, and championships including Canadians and Internationals.

-We look forward to the next forty years!
+We look forward to the next fifty years!